 \$5.99.
-Order from American Home-School Publishing.
+Order from any bookstore.
 Each chapter tells about one pharaoh.
 Fourth- to fifth-grade reading level but easily read aloud.
 Covers Egypt's history from the beginning to its conquest by Greece and Rome.

-- Queen Nefertiti Coloring Book.
+Queen Nefertiti Coloring Book.
 Santa Barbara, Calif.: Bellerophon Books, 1992.\$3.50.
-Order from Greenleaf Press.
-Museum-shop-quality coloring book with actual images from tombs and monuments in Egypt. - Rice, Chris and Melanie.
-How Children Lived: A First Book of History.
-New York: Dorling Kindersley, 1995.
+Order from Amazon.
+Museum-shop-quality coloring book with actual images from tombs and monuments in Egypt.